 These days I’m hitting the sauna 5-6 times a week.
 I’ve also donated almost 5 gallons of blood since 2010.
 Both of which will benefit me against metal intake.
 The one thing I am going to change in my diet is when I do consume organ meat, I will also add kale to protect myself against cadmium.

 One final thought.
-Even if there is a slightly elevated risk of excessive cadmium while potato hacking, consider how many calories per day less you will be consuming when the hack takes you to your ideal weight.
+Even if there is a slightly elevated risk of excessive cadmium while potato hacking, consider how many fewer calories per day you will be consuming when the hack takes you to your ideal weight.
 Those excess calories that you will not be consuming would have certainly had some cadmium in them.
 So in the long run, you would have less total cadmium exposure.

 Using myself as an example.
 I used the potato hack to drop 25 pounds.
 As a moderately active person, I need 16 calories per pound of weight daily.
-This means I’m consuming 400 fewer calories a day than pre-Potato hack.
+This means I’m consuming 400 fewer calories a day than a pre-Potato hack.
 That is 400 fewer calories of food EVERY SINGLE DAY that would have had some cadmium in it.
-Being leaner is almost always the best path for being healthy.
+Being leaner is almost always the best path to being healthy.

 I only spent a few hours on this topic.
 If I got anything wrong or you have more to add, please drop a comment.